renanvy/isbnex/README.md

 ## Quick Start

-You can verify if a ISBN is valid by calling the function `ISBN.valid?/1`:
+You can verify if a ISBN is valid by calling the function `ISBN.valid?/1`.
+Works with both ISBN-10 and ISBN-13.
+Allows hyphens and spaces in the string.

 ```elixir
 iex> ISBN.valid?("9971502100")